CircuitVerse/Blog/content/posts/Aman_Asrani_phase_1_report_Enhancing_Circuitverse_User_Experiance_GSOC2024.md

 Single sign-on (SSO) is an identification method that enables users to log in to multiple applications and websites with one set of credentials.
 SSO streamlines the authentication process for users.SAML (Security Assertion Markup Language) is a markup language designed for exchanging authentication information between the user, the identity provider, and the service provider.

-I initially encountered a number of problems some of which are because of gem `devise-saml-authenticable` and  gem `ruby-saml` versioning compatibility.
-Finally,  I was able to redirect to the OKTA login page and obtain the SAML answer after addressing these.
-But then I ran into a problem while trying to sign the user which took too much time and then finally, during a meeting with Tanmoy Bhaiya, we discovered that the create method in the `saml_sessions_controller` was being overridden by the `create` method from the `devise_saml_authenticable` gem.
-Then finally SAML based SSO works smoothly.
+We initially encountered a number of problems, some of which were due to gem devise-saml-authenticable and gem ruby-saml versioning compatibility.
+Finally, we were able to redirect to the OKTA login page and obtain the SAML answer after addressing these issues.
+However, we then ran into a problem while trying to sign the user, which took too much time.
+During a meeting with Tanmoy Bhaiya, we discovered that the create method in the saml_sessions_controller was being overridden by the create method from the devise_saml_authenticable gem.
+Finally, SAML-based SSO worked smoothly.

 **Checkout the Below Video**
 {{< video src="/images/Aman_Asrani/sso.mp4" type="video/mp4" preload="auto" >}}